-House panel approves legislation to speed deployment of self-driving cars
+UPDATE 1-U.S. House panel approves legislation to speed deployment of self-driving cars

 Automakers praised committee passage, while Consumer Watchdog privacy director John Simpson said preempting state laws "leaves us at the mercy of manufacturers as they use our public highways as their private laboratories."

-General Motors Co, Alphabet Inc, Tesla Inc, Volkswagen AG (VOWG_p.DE) and others have been lobbying for legislation to speed deployment of self-driving cars.
+General Motors Co, Alphabet Inc, Tesla Inc , Volkswagen AG and others have been lobbying for legislation to speed deployment of self-driving cars.
 Consumer advocates want more changes, including giving the National Highway Traffic Safety Administration quicker access to crash data and more funding to oversee self-driving cars.

 The issue has taken on new urgency since U.S. road deaths rose 7.7 percent in 2015, the highest annual jump since 1966.